Pierrefonds—Dollard

-This riding occupies the northwest part of the Island of Montreal on Lac des Deux-Montagnes and Rivière des Prairies.
+This riding occupies the northwest part of the Island of Montreal on the Lac des Deux-Montagnes and Rivière des Prairies.
 It contains the cities of Dollard-des-Ormeaux, Pierrefonds, Roxboro and L'Île-Bizard.
-This riding is home to a number of pharmaceutical companies.

 Manufacturing is the main industry, followed by retail trade.
 Over 17% of the population has a university degree, while just over 4% has less than a Grade 9 education.
 The average family income is $75,497 with an unemployment rate of 6.5%.

-According to the 2001 Canada Census, 37% of the population lists English as their mother tongue, while French is the first language for 32%.
-There are also significant populations who speak Arabic, Italian, Spanish and Chinese.
-This is an ethnically mixed riding, including Italian, East Indian and Chinese communities.
+According to the 2001 Canadian census, 37% of the population lists English as their mother tongue, while French is the first language for 32%.
 The total immigrant population is almost 30%.

+Since 2019 its member of Parliament (MP) has been Sameer Zuberi of the Liberal Party.

 Geography

-The district includes the Montreal borough of Pierrefonds-Roxboro, L'Île-Bizard–Sainte-Geneviève and the city of Dollard-des-Ormeaux.
+The district includes the Montreal boroughs of Pierrefonds-Roxboro and L'Île-Bizard–Sainte-Geneviève, as well as the city of Dollard-des-Ormeaux.

 The neighbouring ridings are Dorval—Lachine—LaSalle, Lac-Saint-Louis, Rivière-des-Mille-Îles, Laval—Les Îles and Saint-Laurent—Cartierville.